|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This delicious sandwich takes the idea of bagels and lox (or smoked salmon) to a whole new level.
 This smoked salmon bagel sandwich recipe is made with grilled asparagus, pickled red onions, and soft scrambled eggs, along with cream cheese, and fresh dill.
 It's all loaded up on a toasted everything bagel, and it might just be the best bagel sandwich we've ever made.

 For an added bonus you can smoke the salmon yourself or even make your own bagels.
 But barring that, smoked salmon isn't hard to find in most large, well-stocked grocery stores, and bagels are not difficult for most people to source.

-Slice your bagel in half down the middle and toast until crispy.
+Slice the bagel in half crosswise and toast to your liking.

-Meanwhile, crack your eggs into a small bowl, add salt and pepper and whisk vigorously.
+Meanwhile, crack the eggs into a small bowl, add salt and pepper to taste and whisk vigorously.

-Pour your whisked eggs into the buttered frying pan and stir continuously until the eggs have cooked through but are still soft.
-Add in the dill and set aside.
+When the butter has melted, pour the eggs into the skillet.
+Stir continuously with a silicone spatula until the eggs have cooked through but are still soft.
+Top with the dill and set aside.

-Once the bagel is toasted, gently place the soft scrambled eggs on top of the bottom half of the bagel, then add the smoked salmon pieces, the grilled asparagus, and the pickled red onions.
+Gently place the soft scrambled eggs on the cut side of the bottom half of the bagel.
+Top with the smoked salmon, asparagus, and pickled red onions.